inkVerb/VIP/601/Lesson-09.md

 ### Self-Signed SSL Certificates
 *Note the use of `x509` in the commands*
+- **[X.509](https://en.wikipedia.org/wiki/X.509)** is an international standard for cryptographic keys in telecommunications, including Internet
 - SSL certificates are **signed** by definition, which means `openssl` first needs an existing **key** to **sign** the new certificates
   - If your server both creates the keys and signs the certificates, that is **self-signed**
 - You can use `openssl` to create the keys and sign the certificate in one command or in two commands